rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome? -->

-It is useful to have a range of possible values and being able to quickly obtain a value from this range.
+It is helpful to have a range of possible values and be able to quickly obtain a value from this range.
 Currently, there is no way to get a value from a range of types `std::ops::Range` and `std::ops::RangeInclusive`;
-there is only a method called `contains()` which can be called with a proposed value to check if it lies within the range.
+there is only a method called `contains()`, which can be called with a proposed value to check if it lies within the range.
 Later, if the value lies within the range, there is no way to tell that the value checked actually does that within the code: additional logic is required.